zzxwill/oss/intl.en-US/API Reference/Object operations/Callback.md

 To include a parameter in OSS request, first you must use Base64 to encode the preceding constructed JSON string, and include the string in OSS request using the methods described as follows:

--   To include parameters in the URL, use `callback=[CallBack]` or `callback-var=[CallBackVar]` as a URL parameter to send it with the request.
-When CanonicalizedResource of the signature is calculated, callback or callback-var is taken into consideration as a sub-resource.
+-   To include parameters in the URL, use 'callback=\[CallBack\]' or 'callback-var=\[CallBackVar\]' as a URL parameter to send it with the request.
+When CanonicalizedResource of the signature is calculated, callback, or callback-var is taken into consideration as a sub-resource.
--   To include parameters in the header, use `x-oss-callback=[CallBack]` or `x-oss-callback-var=[CallBackVar]` as a head to send it with the request.
+-   To include parameters in the header, use 'x-oss-callback=\[CallBack\]' or 'x-oss-callback-var=\[CallBackVar\]' as a head to send it with the request.
 When CanonicalizedOSSHeaders of the signature is calculated, x-oss-callback-var and x-oss-callback are taken into consideration.
 An example is provided as follows:

     ```
     PUT /test.txt HTTP/1.1